 Another opportunity would be to invest in a publicly traded partnership that investments primarily in cryptocurrency.
 The 2004 Jobs Act amended the income qualification rules to include income from Qualified Publicly Traded Partnerships (QPTPs) as qualifying.
 Given the nature of the income generated, it’s likely that a publicly traded partnership investing primarily in cryptocurrency would be classified as a QPTP.
 The 25% asset limitation above also applies to cumulative investment in QPTPs.

 The possibility exists to combine these two approaches to increase the funds exposure.
 Furthermore, investment in corporations that derive their value from blockchain technology or investing directly in crypto is not subject to limitation as long as the entities are tax as corporations.

 Combining these differing investments vehicles can allow a RIC to gain significant exposure to the digital asset class, while remaining compliant with the RIC qualification rules.

-Contact Matt Romano at firstname.lastname@example.org or a member of your service team to discuss this topic further.
+Contact Jay Laurila at firstname.lastname@example.org or a member of your service team to discuss this topic further.

 Cohen & Company is not rendering legal, accounting or other professional advice.
 Information contained in this post is considered accurate as of the date of publishing.
 Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law.